 On the flip side, we do sometimes see eDiscovery being used as a weapon.
 The Federal Rules seek to reduce discovery burden and protect attorneys against overreaching discovery tactics and unrealistic requests from opposing counsel.
 Discovery plan proceedings are governed by some manner of negotiating agreement.
 Requests from the party seeking discovery need to be made in good faith and demonstrate clear purpose.
 For instance, the requesting party cannot insist that the producing party collect data from an unlimited number of custodians.
 The cost of such requests must be proportional to the value of the case.

-The degree to which these agreements are formalized depends on the court itself and the local rule it follows.
+The degree to which these agreements are formalized depends on the court order, the courts themselves and the local district rules they follow.
 Even so, discovery requests need to follow rules of specificity, such as asking for email communications that pertain to the specific complaint.
-Any request for production must cover information and matter that is relevant for that particular case.
+Any discovery request for production must cover the discoverable information and matter that is relevant for that particular case.
 This definition and scope of relevance is one of the crucial topics which must be discussed in a 26(f) conference.

 At the same time, attorneys shouldn’t narrow their focus too much when sitting down at the negotiation table and establishing discovery terms.
 Agreeing to narrow discovery parameters could prevent lawyers from using key leverage during their case because it was excluded from consideration at the outset of discovery.
 ESI discovery negotiations can be tricky in this regard if lawyers are unfamiliar with the logistics of data preservation and production and what constitutes a reasonable request.